open5e/open5e/source/characters/midgardheroes_races.rst

   While performing this maintenance, you are aware of your surroundings but you have disadvantage on Wisdom (Perception) checks.
-If you go longer than 24 hours without performing maintenance (you don’t take a long rest), you gain one level of :ref:`exhaustion`.
+If you go longer than 24 hours without performing maintenance (you don’t take a long rest), you gain one level of :ref:`srd:exhaustion`.
 All exhaustion gained this way disappears after your next long rest.
 * You can’t be stabilized when dying with a Wisdom (Medicine) check or spare the dying.
 Instead, a successful DC 10 Intelligence check or a :ref:`srd:mending` cantrip is needed.